EternityForest/awesome-standards/README.md

 #### USB-C

-Possible the most beloved connector of all time for average consumers.
+Possibly the most beloved connector of all time for average consumers.

 #### Neutrik Speakon